Rello/audioplayer/README.md

 - playlist-section conditional display

 ##Installation
-Download the zip file and rename folder to "mp3_player"<br>
+Download the zip file and rename folder to "audioplayer"<br>
-Upload the app to your apps directory and activate it on the apps settings page Availability in the app-store will come soon.
+Upload the app to your apps directory and activate it on the apps settings page<br>
+Availability in the app-store is in progress

 ##Maintainer
 Marcel Scherello<br>